 - Local to Bolton Vet, formal physical therapy programs include Wizard of Paws in Colchester CT and Pieper Memorial’s physical therapy department in Middletown, CT.
 Many Bolton Vet doctors routinely make use of low-level laser therapy.

 - The human and veterinary medical communities’ understanding of how homeopathy may work is not complete.
-It is among the less scientifically-supported modalities.
+It is among the less scientifically-supported modalities (that is to say, it may not be effective at all).

 - Many pet owners are not aware that HOMEOPATHIC medicine is not the same as HERBAL medicine (see below for more on herbal medicine…)